DominickVale/pokescale/README.md

 ## What is my motivation for creating this project?

-> I really wanted to know what Pokèmon i was in relation to my weight... <br />
+> I really wanted to know what Pokèmon i and my cats were in relation to my height and weight... <br />
-> No, kidding, i just didn't have a better app idea.

 ## How will users interact with your web site?